-Significant depopulation driven by the continued interest of the private market in Citizens' policies along with ten consecutive years without major hurricane losses have largely contributed to the substantial levels of Citizens' surplus.
-Further, Citizens is projected to have a significant amount of private risk transfer (through traditional reinsurance markets and capital markets) available for 2016, further strengthening Citizens' claims paying resources.
+Significant depopulation driven by the continued interest of the private market in Citizens' policies along with eleven consecutive years without major hurricane losses have largely contributed to the substantial levels of Citizens' surplus.
+In addition, with lower prices in the reinsurance market, Citizens is projected to have approximately \$1.0 billion of private risk transfer (through traditional reinsurance markets and capital markets) available for 2017, further strengthening Citizens' claims paying resources and reducing any potential assessments.
 For catastrophic losses which exceed Citizens' available surplus and risk transfer program, Citizens will rely on its policyholder surcharge, regular assessment (Coastal Account only) and post-event bonding for claims paying capacity.

 For major catastrophic losses, either from an extreme single event or from multiple events that result in a deficit to any of Citizens' accounts and activation of the emergency assessment, Citizens may issue post-event bonds in order to meet liquidity demands.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-Citizens' financial position is the strongest since Citizens was created; for a 1-100 year event, Citizens is projected to have no assessment burden, and the projected assessment burden for a 1-250 year event is at an all-time low with a potential annual emergency assessment rate of 0.30%.
-In addition, conditions in the financial markets have improved during recent years, resulting in additional financing capacity for large issues due to strong demand and historically low interest rates.
-There can be no guarantee, however, that adequate financing capacity will be available to Citizens following a major catastrophic event that would require post-event financing.
+Citizens' financial position is the strongest since Citizens was created; for a 1-100 year event, Citizens is projected to have no assessment burden, and the projected assessment burden for a 1-250 year event is at an all-time low with a potential annual emergency assessment rate of 0.10% if financed over a 30-year period and 0.21% if financed over a 10-year period.
+In addition, conditions in the financial markets have significantly improved during recent years, resulting in additional financing capacity for large issues due to strong demand and historically low interest rates.
+There can be no guarantee, however, that adequate financing capacity will be available to Citizens following a major catastrophic event that may require a large post-event financing.

-The ability of Citizens to pay claims in full and in a timely manner remains critical to the people whose homes and businesses are insured, and the Florida economy in general.
+The ability of Citizens to pay claims in full and in a timely manner remains critical to the people whose homes and businesses are insured and to the Florida economy in general.
+Citizens' financial position and available financing options continue to allow Citizens to meet its statutory obligations while reducing the likelihood and size of potential assessments.